malpern/cursor-mirror/readme.md

 3. Drag the blue border to position the viewport
 4. Click through the center area to interact with windows underneath
 5. Use Cmd+Q or the menu bar to quit
+6. View real-time screen capture within the app

 ### Coming Soon
-1. Screen capture of viewport region
-2. Local network streaming
+1. Local network streaming
-3. iOS client app for viewing the stream
+2. iOS client app for viewing the stream

 ## Contributing